What Our Staff Say

 Joining the Academy is just the beginning.
 Once you’re a part of our community, the professional opportunities are endless."

-Miss Samantha Manchester, Teacher of Physical Education
+Miss Samantha Manchester, Head of Learning, Wellbeing and Engagement

 "I think there is just something very special about the students, staff and families linked to the Academy.
 I’ve been here for 20 years and can honestly say it’s the best job in the world.
 Why, well I think Forrest Gump sums it up nicely ‘Life is like a box of chocolates, you never know what you’re going to get’.
 That for me epitomises each day at the Academy, it’s always fun and challenging to ensure you are motivating and inspiring students to be the best they can be.